-The role of the board chair is to:
+The role of the Board board Chair chair is to:

-- Chair board meetings. - Provide appropriate leadership to the board and the organisation. - Facilitate board discussion to ensure the critical issues facing the organisations are directly confronted and addressed. - Maintain a regular dialogue and mentoring relationship with the Chief Executive and Senior Executives. - Maintain a regular dialogue with the Mayor and other key stakeholders (including the media).
+- Chair bBoard meetings. - Provide appropriate leadership to the Board board and the organisation. - Facilitate bBoard discussion to ensure the critical issues facing the organisations are directly confronted and addressed. - Maintain a regular dialogue and mentoring relationship with the Chief Executive and Senior Executives.

-- Lead the director induction process. - Monitor the performance of the board and other individual Directors. - Ensure the on-going effectiveness and development of the board.
+- Maintain a regular dialogue with the Mayor and other key stakeholders (including the media). - Lead the director induction process. - Monitor the performance of the Bboard and other individual Directors. - Ensure the on-going effectiveness and development of the Bboard.

-The role of the deputy chair which includes the ability to take on the chair's role, as and when required, is to:
+The role of the Deputy deputy Chair chair which includes the ability to take on the Chairs chair's role, as and when required, is to:

-- Chair meetings in the absence of the chair. - Provide effective leadership. - Acting on the chairperson's behalf as required for meetings with the Mayor and other key stakeholders. - Undertaking other duties are required by the board.
+- Chair meetings in the absence of the Chairchair. - Provide effective leadership. - Acting on the chairperson's behalf as required for meetings with the Mayor and other key stakeholders. - Undertaking other duties are required by the board.